rosscouldrey/rosscouldrey.github.io/_posts/2022-12-19-vCore Pooling.md

 <!--more-->

 But what if you already owned a P1 capacity license, and you needed to scale up to a P2 sized capacity?
 Well, in the imaginary simple world above where you can only buy licensing in the same distinct units as you can deploy capacities, then I suppose the answer would be;
-1. Decomission your P1 capacity,
+1. Decommission your P1 capacity,
 2. return your P1 license,
 3. buy a P2 license, then
 4. deploy your P2 capacity.

 That's a lot of work isn't it?
-Seems completely unneccessary to me.
+Seems completely unnecessary to me.

 In a cloud world, scaling should be easy.
 We should be able move from a P1 capacity to a P2 capacity quickly and easily.
 It should be a matter of simply procuring more licenses and then resizing our capacity shouldn't it?